Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ## 13 April 2021
 ##### day-1

-### Developing preliminary concept
+### Developing Concept

 For my final project, using Arduino and Processing, I want to produce a fun and relaxing cafe game.

 ![alt-text](Images/cafe.jpg)

 This is not a competitive game.
-It will be a chill relaxing game where you follow the instructions and enjoy completing certain tasks.
+It will be a chill and relaxing game where you follow the instructions and enjoy completing certain tasks.
 For now, considering the scope of this project, I plan to have 4-5 different challenges/tasks.
 Each task will involve the use of arduino, processing or both.
 I plan to make it very creative and engaging.

 Here are some of the challenges that I have in mind as of now.